matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 "Greater benefit" is defined as maximising:

- * the number of end-users reachable on the open Matrix network
+ * the number of Matrix-native end-users reachable on the open Matrix network
  * the number of regular users on the Matrix network (e.g. 30-day retained federated users)
- * the number of end-users reachable by Matrix (natively or via bridges)
  * the number of online servers in the open federation
  * the number of developers building on Matrix
  * the number of independent implementations which use Matrix
+ * the number of bridged end-users reachable on the open Matrix network
+ * the signal-to-noise ratio of the content on the open Matrix network (i.e. minimising spam)
+ * the ability for users to discover content on their terms (empowering them to select what to see and what not to see)
  * the quality and utility of the Matrix spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other